 Southern Illinois University

-Dr. Trani was appointed Assistant Professor of History at Southern Illinois University, Carbondale, in 1967.
-In 1971, he was awarded tenure and promoted to Associate Professor of History and in 1975 was promoted to Professor of History.
+Eugene Trani, Ph.D., was appointed assistant professor of history at Southern Illinois University, Carbondale, in 1967.
+In 1971, he was awarded tenure and promoted to associate professor, and in 1975 was promoted to professor.

-Dr. Trani’s teaching responsibilities included the survey course in American history, American diplomatic history, and a freshman course on the contemporary world.
-At Southern Illinois University, he supervised three doctoral students and ten master's students, served on a number of other doctoral and master’s committees, and was Director of Graduate Studies in the Department of History during the 1971-72 academic year.
+Trani’s teaching responsibilities included the survey course in American history, American diplomatic history and a freshman course on the contemporary world.
+At SIU, he supervised three doctoral students and 10 master's students, served on a number of other doctoral and master’s committees and was director of graduate studies in the Department of History during the 1971-72 academic year.

-At Southern Illinois University, Dr. Trani also served on a number of departmental, collegiate, and University committees and was elected to the Faculty Senate during the 1974-1975 academic year.
-In the summer of 1969, he was Visiting Assistant Professor of History at the University of Wisconsin-Milwaukee.
+At SIU, Trani also served on a number of departmental, collegiate and university committees and was elected to the Faculty Senate during the 1974-1975 academic year.
+In the summer of 1969, he was visiting assistant professor of history at the University of Wisconsin-Milwaukee.